bc-mkatz/api/docs/v3-catalog.md

 </p>
 <div class="param">id (optional)</div>

-[Integer](#integer) The unique numeric ID of the category; increments sequentially.
+Integer: The unique numeric ID of the category; increments sequentially.

 </p>
 <div class="param">parent_id (optional)</div>

-[Integer](#integer) The unique numeric ID of the category's parent.
+Integer: The unique numeric ID of the category's parent.
 This field controls where the category sits in the tree of categories that organize the catalog.

 </p>
 <div class="param">name (optional)</div>

-[String](#string) The name displayed for the category.
+String: The name displayed for the category.
 Name is unique with respect to the category's siblings.

 </p>
 <div class="param">description (optional)</div>

-[String](#string) The product description, which can include HTML formatting.
+String: The product description, which can include HTML formatting.

 </p>
 <div class="param">views (optional)</div>

-[Integer](#integer) Number of views the category has on the storefront.
+Integer: Number of views the category has on the storefront.

 </p>
 <div class="param">sort_order (optional)</div>

-[Integer](#integer) Priority this category will be given when included in the menu and category pages.
+Integer: Priority this category will be given when included in the menu and category pages.
 The lower the number, the closer to the top of the results the category will be.

 </p>
 <div class="param">page_title (optional)</div>

-[String](#string) Custom title for the category page.
+String: Custom title for the category page.
 If not defined, the category name will be used as the meta title.

 </p>
 <div class="param">meta_keywords (optional)</div>

-[array[String]](#string) Custom meta keywords for the category page.
+array[String]: Custom meta keywords for the category page.
 If not defined, the store's default keywords will be used.
 Must post as an array like: ["awesome","sauce"].

 </p>
 <div class="param">meta_description (optional)</div>

-[String](#string) Custom meta description for the category page.
+String: Custom meta description for the category page.
 If not defined, the store's default meta description will be used.

 </p>
 <div class="param">layout_file (optional)</div>

-[String](#string) The layout template file used to render this category.
+String: The layout template file used to render this category.

 </p>
 <div class="param">image_url (optional)</div>

-[String](#string) Image URL used for this category on the storefront.
+String: Image URL used for this category on the storefront.
 Images can be uploaded via form file post to `/categories/{categoryId}/image`, or by providing a publicly accessible URL in this field.

 </p>
 <div class="param">is_visible (optional)</div>

-[Boolean](#boolean) Flag to determine whether the product should be displayed to customers browsing the store.
+Boolean: Flag to determine whether the product should be displayed to customers browsing the store.
 If `true`, the category will be displayed.
 If `false`, the category will be hidden from view.

 </p>
 <div class="param">search_keywords (optional)</div>

-[String](#string) A comma-separated list of keywords that can be used to locate the category when searching the store.
+String: A comma-separated list of keywords that can be used to locate the category when searching the store.

 </p>
 <div class="param">default_product_sort (optional)</div>

-[String](#string) Determines how the products are sorted on category page load.
+String: Determines how the products are sorted on category page load.

 </p>
 <div class="param-enum-header">Enum:</div>